gnclmorais/music-gist/README.md

 # music-gist
-Search for an artist or band and you’ll read &amp; hear the gist of it.
+Search for an artist or band and you’ll get the gist of it.